1810s Atlantic hurricane seasons: 1815 Atlantic hurricane season

+Hurricane One

-I. A hurricane was reported on August 9 in the Gulf Stream offshore of the Mid-Atlantic / New England states at latitude 40, longitude -60.
+July 27-August 10.
+A hurricane was reported on August 9 in the Gulf Stream offshore of the Mid-Atlantic and New England states at latitude 40, longitude -60.
 It is suspected that HMS Epervier (as the renamed USS Epervier) foundered in the storm, on its return voyage from the Mediterranean with news of the United States Naval victory over the Dey of Algiers in the Second Barbary War.

+Hurricane Two

-II.
-A tropical cyclone impacted Puerto Rico on August 30.
+A hurricane impacted Puerto Rico on August 30.

-III.
+Hurricane Three

+August 26-September 5.
 Cape Lookout, North Carolina was hit by a major hurricane on September 3.
 It moved northeastward across the state, reaching the Atlantic Ocean near Maryland.
 It weakened over land to a tropical storm, but still brought gusty winds to New England.
 It caused at least 4 deaths.

+Hurricane Four

-IV.
-A tropical cyclone struck Puerto Rico on September 15.
+A hurricane struck Puerto Rico on September 15.

+Hurricane Five

-V. A major hurricane was located off the coast of Virginia moving northward.
+September 16–23.
+A major hurricane was located off the coast of Virginia moving northward.
 It hit Long Island, New York on September 23, causing damage and destruction throughout New England.
 At least 20 deaths occurred, though "The loss of life was so heavy that the newspapers did not have space enough to give all the details of the marine disasters."

-VI.
+Tropical Storm Six

 A tropical storm was located off the coast of South Carolina on September 28, but did not make landfall.

-VII.
+Hurricane Seven

+October 18–22.
 From October 17 until October 19 Jamaica was hit by a hurricane.
-It drifted over the island, causing 100 deaths.
+It drifted over the island causing 100 deaths.
+It later moved on to the Turks and Caicos Islands on October 22.

+Hurricane Eight

-VIII.
-A minor hurricane hit Saint Barthélemy on October 18.
+A minimal hurricane hit Saint Barthélemy on October 18.
 It turned northwestward, and moved up the Chesapeake Bay on October 24, delaying ships' arrivals.